-General and administrative expenses were \$3,359,000 in 2002, compared with \$3,788,000 in 2001 and \$3,361,000 in 2000.
-The decrease of \$429,000, or 11%, from 2001 to 2002 was primarily attributable to a decrease in external services expenses in 2002.
+General and administrative expenses were \$4,225,000 in 2002, compared with \$3,788,000 in 2001 and \$3,361,000 in 2000.
+The increase of \$437,000, or 12%, from 2001 to 2002 was primarily attributable to the inclusion of \$801,000 in expenses of our Rhode Island facilities in general and administrative expenses offset by a decrease in external services expenses in 2002.
+In 2000, wind-down expenses related to our former ECT research, our Rhode Island operations and the transfer of our headquarters to California totaled \$3,327,000.
+For 2001, \$1,780,000 in expenses for the Rhode Island facilities was recorded against a wind-down reserve.
+At December 31, 2000, we had created this wind-down reserve related to the carrying costs for the Rhode Island facilities through 2001.
+Even though it is the intent of the Company to dispose of these facilities at the earliest possible time, it cannot determine with certainty a fixed date by which such disposal will occur.
+In light of this uncertainty, for the year 2002 and beyond, the Company will record further costs as operating expenses as incurred.
+For the year 2002 the Company incurred \$801,000 in operating expenses that was included in general and administrative expenses.
 The increase in general and administrative expenses of \$427,000 or 13% from 2000 to 2001 was primarily attributable to the related costs of an increase in personnel, which included the hiring of senior management personnel as part of the reorganization and consolidation of our operations in California, and the costs related to leasing a larger facility.